box/box-content-preview/CONTRIBUTING.md

 git remote add upstream git@github.com:box/box-content-preview.git
 ```

-### Step 4: Create a feature branch

-Create a branch with a descriptive name, such as `add-search`.

-### Step 5: Push your feature branch to your fork
+### Step 4: Push your feature branch to your fork

+Keep a separate feature branch for each issue you want to address.
 As you develop code, continue to push code to your remote feature branch.
-Please make sure to include the issue number you're addressing in your commit message, such as:
+If applicable, please make sure to include the issue number you're addressing in your commit message, such as:

 ```
-Tag: Short description (fixes #1234)
+tag(scope): short description

+fixes #1234
-Longer description here if necessary
+longer description here if necessary. include BREAKING CHANGE keyword for breaking changes.
 ```
-The Tag is one of the following:

-* `Fix` - for a bug fix.
-* `Update` - for a backwards-compatible enhancement or a change to a rule that increases the number of reported problems.
-* `New` - implemented a new feature.
-* `Breaking` - for a backwards-incompatible enhancement or feature.
-* `Docs` - changes to documentation only.
-* `Build` - changes to build process only.
-* `Upgrade` - for a dependency upgrade.
-* `Chore` - for refactoring, adding tests, etc. (anything that isn’t user-facing).

 The message summary should be a one-sentence description of the change, and it must be 72 characters in length or shorter.
-If the pull request addresses an issue, then the issue number should be mentioned at the end.

-Keep a separate feature branch for each issue you want to address.
+For a list of tags, please see the conventional changelog [documentation](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional#type-enum).

-### Step 6: Rebase
+### Step 5: Rebase

 Before sending a pull request, rebase against upstream, such as: